Freebass

-Freebass were an English rock supergroup consisting of, originally, three bassists: Andy Rourke (formerly of The Smiths), Peter Hook (formerly of Joy Division & New Order) and Gary "Mani" Mounfield (of The Stone Roses and Primal Scream) and singer Gary Briggs (formerly of Haven).
+Freebass were an English rock supergroup consisting of, originally, three bassists - Andy Rourke (formerly of The Smiths), Peter Hook (formerly of Joy Division & New Order) and Gary "Mani" Mounfield (of The Stone Roses and Primal Scream) - and singer Gary Briggs (formerly of Haven).
 Rourke subsequently left the line-up.

-The band's sound has been described as "a heady mix of modern rock, dub, and Northern soul."
+The band's sound has been described as "a heady mix of modern rock, dub, and Northern soul".

 History

-The idea to form a band centralised around three bass players came out on a drunken night, and was started by Hook and Mani as "a reaction because our groups New Order and Primals had been stalled".
-In a late 2005 interview with NME Peter Hook stated that all of the songs have three basses; "Mani does the low part, Andy Rourke in the middle and I do the high bit ... it works out quite well".
+The concept of forming a band centered around three bass players emerged during a drunken night and was initiated by Hook and Mani as a reaction to their bands New Order and Primal Scream being stalled.
+In a late 2005 interview with NME Peter Hook stated that all of the songs have three basses: "Mani does the low part, Andy Rourke in the middle and I do the high bit ... it works out quite well".
 In 2006 the band recorded the theme song for the Channel 4 Radio program The Tube, an instrumental called "The Tower".

-In a 2006 interview with Argentine newspaper Página/12, Hook expressed his satisfaction with the progress of the band, "We've already written 17 tracks and [the album]'s coming along very well.
-We hope to finish it soon."
-He also explained why he was so determined to succeed.
+In a 2006 interview with Argentine newspaper Página/12, Hook expressed satisfaction with the band's progress, stating, "We've already written 17 tracks and [the album]'s coming along very well.
+We hope to finish it soon.".
+He also explained his determination to succeed.
 "The reason we decided to do it was because everyone laughed in our face when we suggested the idea.
 So we thought, 'Fuck them!
 We're gonna show them.'"

-After Hook delayed the album for so long, in 2010 he launched a new website, worked out a distribution arrangement with American independent record label 24 Hour Service Station and released the debut Freebass recording Two Worlds Collide EP, as a digital download in March 2010 and on CD in August.
+Having delayed the album for so long, in 2010 Hook launched a new website, worked out a distribution arrangement with American independent record label 24-Hour Service Station, and released the debut Freebass recording Two Worlds Collide EP, as a digital download in March 2010 and on CD in August.
 A full album, titled It's a Beautiful Life, was again initially released as a digital download in April 2010, and as an expanded edition CD with three additional tracks and a bonus instrumental versions disc, on 20 September by Essential for Europe, Australia and South East Asia; and 7 December by 24 Hour Service Station for the rest of the world.